-If you suffer chronic headaches or migraines, you already know many factors can cause the condition to crop up – seemingly out of nowhere.
+If you suffer chronic headaches or migraines, you already know many factors that can cause the condition to crop up – seemingly out of nowhere.

 But did you know that how you choose to wear your hair can also be a major factor?

 Everyone loves to find the perfect hairstyle.
-Sometimes, though, that very style could be one of the reasons you’re encountering frequent or severe headaches.
+Sometimes, though, that style could be one of the reasons you’re encountering frequent or severe headaches.

 Relationship Between Your Hair and Your Migraines